-We are a medical device company focusing on the development and commercialization of our proprietary MicroNetTM stent platform technology for the treatment of complex vascular and coronary disease.
-A stent is an expandable "scaffold-like" device, usually constructed of a metallic material, that is inserted into an artery to expand the inside passage and improve blood flow.
-MicroNet, a micron mesh sleeve, is wrapped over a stent to provide embolic protection in stenting procedures.
+We are a medical device company focusing on the development and commercialization of our proprietary MicroNetTM stent platform for the treatment of carotid artery disease and other vascular disease.
+A stent is an expandable "scaffold-like" device, usually constructed of a metallic material, that is inserted into the lumen of the artery to create patency and revascularization of blood flow.
+MicroNet, a micron mesh sleeve, is attached over a stent to provide embolic protection both during and after stenting procedures.

-Our CGuardTM carotid embolic prevention system ("CGuard EPS") combines MicroNet and a self-expandable nitinol stent in a single device for use in carotid artery applications.
-Our CGuard EPS originally received CE mark approval in the European Union in March 2013 and was fully launched in Europe in September 2015.
-Subsequently, we launched CGuard EPS in Russia and certain countries in Latin America and Asia, including India.
-In September 2020, we launched CGuard EPS in Brazil after receiving regulatory approval in July 2020 and on February 3, 2021, we executed a distribution agreement with Chinese partners for the purpose of expanding our presence in China.
+Our CGuard EPS combines MicroNet and a unique self-expandable nitinol stent in a single device for use in carotid artery revascularization.
+Our CGuard EPS originally received CE mark approval under the MDD in the EU in March 2013 and was fully launched in Europe in September 2015.
+Subsequently, we launched CGuard EPS in over 30 countries and on February 3, 2021, we executed a distribution agreement with Chinese partners for the purpose of expanding our presence in the Asian markets.
+In January 2024, we received CE mark recertification under the EU's Medical Device Regulation regulatory framework.
 Currently, we are seeking strategic partners for a potential launch of CGuard EPS in Japan and other Asian countries.